awgn/plumbrs/README.md

   Format: `KEY:VALUE` (for example, `-T "Trailer-Name:value"`).
   Note: Not available with `reqwest` client.

-- `-B, --body <BODY>`
+- `-B, --body <BODY>` (repeatable)
   Body content for the HTTP request.
-If repeated multiple times, chunked transfer encoding is used.
+Can be specified multiple times for multi-chunk (chunked transfer) encoding.

+- `-b, --body-from-file <PATH>`
+  File path for the body of the request.
+The file content will be streamed as the request body.

 - `--host <HOST>`
   Set the host to benchmark (for example, `http://192.168.0.1:8080`).